ponylang/ponylang-website/content/sponsors/index.md

 [Netlify](https://www.netlify.com/) hosts our website.
 They are an amazing service for hosting static websites.
 We take advantage of some [their features](https://www.netlify.com/features/).
 After using Netlify, we're not sure we'd ever want to use anything else.

-### Travis CI

-[Travis CI](https://travis-ci.org/) runs our continuous integration tests on Linux and our release deployments.
-They support a ton of open source projects.
-Great project.

 ### Zulip

 [Zulip](https://zulipchat.com/) powers and hosts [our team chat service](https://ponylang.zulipchat.com/), thanks to their [open-source hosting plan](https://zulipchat.com/for/open-source/).
 We're very happy with it!